helsinova/flying-gizmo/README.md

 * *Control is Math*
 * *Programming is secondary*

 The final aim is to design a **Zeppelin Drone** capable of autonomous flying indoors in public spaces carrying illuminated billboards or signs.

-On the way we will make a lot of lots of smaller projects and experiments to satisfy that each step in the ***how*** is well grounded.
+On the way we will make a lot of standalone experiments/labs and probably some smaller projects and  experiments to satisfy that each step in the ***how*** is well grounded.

 ![FinalGoalFantasyDrone](http://howtoexitthematrix.com/wp-content/uploads/2015/10/mars.jpg)